ArduPilot/ardupilot_wiki/common/source/docs/common-configuring-a-telemetry-radio-using-mission-planner.rst

    transmit time is not generally high.
 When you set a duty cycle below 100% then your available bandwidth will be reduced, so you will find it will only work well for telemetry at higher air speeds.
-A radio can be set to receive only by setting it's Duty Cycle to zero.
+A radio can be set to receive only by setting its Duty Cycle to zero.
 -  **Max Window** (default 33) : ensure the GCS can send a packet to the vehicle ever 33msec.
 This should be kept as a low number (like 33) when the "MAVLink" setting is "Low Latency"